SnowGem Price Reaches $0.0441 on Major Exchanges (XSG)

-SnowGem (CURRENCY:XSG) traded flat against the U.S. dollar during the 1 day period ending at 17:00 PM Eastern on March 11th.
-One SnowGem coin can currently be bought for $0.0441 or 0.00000231 BTC on major cryptocurrency exchanges including Graviex, Mercatox and STEX.
-SnowGem has a market capitalization of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last day.
-During the last week, SnowGem has traded flat against the U.S. dollar.
+SnowGem (XSG) traded flat against the dollar during the 24-hour period ending at 10:00 AM E.T. on March 15th.
+Over the last seven days, SnowGem has traded flat against the dollar.
+One SnowGem coin can now be purchased for $0.0441 or 0.00000231 BTC on popular cryptocurrency exchanges including Mercatox, STEX and Graviex.
+SnowGem has a total market cap of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last day.

 - FABRK (FAB) traded flat against the dollar and now trades at $0.0010 or 0.00000003 BTC.